-(iii) Pandemics and large scale public health and climate events affect the global economy and the economies in which the Group operates leading to slower or negative economic growth, increased unemployment and reduced credit demand.
+Pandemics like the Covid-19 virus outbreak (which, in May 2023, the World Health Organisation announced was no longer a global health emergency) and other large scale public health events, and climate-related catastrophes could affect the global economy and the economics in which the Group operates leading to slower or negative economic growth, increased unemployment and reduced credit demand.
 These events could have an adverse effect on the Group's business operations and financial performance leading to higher costs, reduced income and lower credit quality.